Peter Lundin: The trial

 The trial of Peter Lundin was scheduled at the Østre Landsret on March 5, 2001.
 Just a few days before, the police and state prosecutor Erik Merlung hoped that Lundin would admit his guilt to deliberate manslaughter.
 However, it did not happen this time, and the case therefore had to be decided by judges and jurors.
 The chairman started by addressing directly to the twelve jurors with the following remark: "In recent years, few cases have attracted so much attention as this jury case we will be dealing with today, of the line that applies to publicity of criminal cases."

 In addition, the President pointed out the concern about the influence that both judges and jurors had inevitably been exposed through the media's mentions of the case over the nearly eight months since the arrest.
-Directly addressing to the jurors, he said: "By your subsequent decision in the case, they must not take into account anything that you have NOT been informed here in the courtroom, TV, etc. They also have to look away from what you had to hear or see outside the courtroom during the course of the trial."
+Directly addressing the jurors, he said: "By your subsequent decision in the case, you must not take into account anything that you have NOT been informed here in the courtroom, TV, etc. You also have to look away from what you have heard or seen outside the courtroom during the course of the trial."